treesess/STEAMRELAY/showcase/231010 cradle for specific gravity test/README.md

 **Difficulty:** Middle.

 **Description:** The first version was done a year ago as shown in the photo below.
+That's when I started to learn how to use Fusion 360 and using old i3 printers to make.
+To make it real as soon, two printers were printing at the same time that's why the color of parts differed.

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/a28a2789-d183-498b-90f2-ab145498d85a)